Ariq154404/IM-Project-2/README.md

 A pretrained of Delibert from huggingface is being used as the base later which is fine tuned on a feed forword neural network and only less the 10% of the training data is used due to resource complexity

 #Deployment:
-Sample model is deployden in google cloud platform app engine using flask to generate output
+Sample model is deployed in google cloud platform app engine, using flask to generate output.
 link:
 https://jigsawtoxiccomment.as.r.appspot.com/
 # Dependencies: